shunnNet/vue-modal-route/README.md

-# VRM (Vue Route Modal)
+# vue-modal-route
-VRM (Vue Route Modal) is a package that manages modals using routes.
+`vue-modal-route` is a package that manages modals using routes.

 By leveraging `vue-router`, it opens or closes modals when navigating to or from specific paths in a web application.
 Additionally, it allows for the transmission of complex data beyond just route parameters.